FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 To transition from the California FAIR Plan back to the voluntary insurance market, homeowners need to demonstrate documented wildfire risk reduction.
 This includes property-level mitigation such as home hardening, automated exterior sprinkler systems, and defensible space maintenance.
 Under California Regulation 2644.9, admitted insurers are required to offer premium discounts for documented mitigation across 12 categories.
 FireRoofs provides the upgrades and the evidence packet that documents each improvement for your insurer or broker.

-What defensible space rules apply in the Redwood City hills?
+What defensible space rules apply in Emerald Hills?

 WFPD Ordinance 24-01 mandates fuel mitigation with annual inspections in VHFHSZ areas.
 San Mateo County requires permits for native trees over 10 inches diameter, with exemptions for defensible space within 30 feet of structures.